sksazid01/research-paper-rag-assessment/README.md

 A production-ready Retrieval-Augmented Generation (RAG) service for querying academic research papers using vector search and LLMs.

+**📋 Project Requirements:** See [Task Instructions.md](Task%20Instructions.md) for the original project requirements and implementation checklist.

 ## 🚀 Quick Start (One Command)

 **Prerequisites:**